 Choose Your Help Topic Below

 There are two kinds of timing that take a seat at every engine event.
 The first is called cam timing, the second is ignition timing.
 Cam timing has more to do with all of the heavy stuff moving fast inside your engine.
-Remember the valves and pistons?
-Both of these are moving, and the piston is moving with the explosive oomph provided by the other cylinders in your engine.

 Your engine has a timing belt or chain that does a lot more than take energy from the spinning crankshaft and use it to spin the camshaft or camshafts.
-Its job is to make sure the valves are out of the way when that piston comes flying toward the engine’s head.
+Its job is to make sure the valves are out of the way when that piston comes flying toward the engine’s cylinder head.
 In some engines, the piston can actually impact a valve at the top of its movement.
-As a result, In these engines, called “interference” type engines, even a slight slip in cam timing can be catastrophic and result in a complete engine overhaul — thousand of dollars.
+In these engines, called “interference” type engines, even a slight slip in cam timing can be catastrophic and result in a complete engine overhaul — thousand of dollars.